simonw/datasette-cluster-map/README.md

 ## Installation

-Run `pip install datasette-cluster-map` to add this plugin to your Datasette virtual environment.
+Run `datasette install datasette-cluster-map` to add this plugin to your Datasette virtual environment.
 Datasette will automatically load the plugin if it is installed in this way.

 If you are deploying using the `datasette publish` command you can use the `--install` option: